-The Institution offers associate and bachelor degrees in a traditional, adult degree completion, online, and other accelerated modalities.
-The bachelors' degree includes ten areas of focus: Biblical Studies, Biblical Counseling, Pre-seminary, Christian Education, and Leadership.
-Chart 3.0 displays the diversity of degrees available and those degrees that are most popular to our students.
+The Institution offers degrees at the associate and bachelor.
+The degrees are available in the following modalities: traditional, adult degree completion, online, and other accelerated modalities.
+The bachelors' degree includes ten areas of focus: Biblical Studies, Biblical Counseling, Pre-seminary, Christian Education, and Leadership, and Women's Ministry.
+Chart 3.0 displays the degree modalities by headcount.
+During the COVID-19 pandemic, all courses and degrees were completed online (Spring 2021-Spring 2022).